 Sithonia is the central finger in the famous and characteristic geography of the Halkidiki region.
 On its west side overlooks the beach of Kassandra, and on the east to the extracted mountain Athos with its monasteries.
 On Sithonia dominate two mountains, Itamos and Dragudelis.
 For more active tourists this is a great addition to the beaches, because these two protected natural sites are criss-crossed with cycling and trekking paths, and the view from the top is phenomenal.

-The most important towns or rather larger villages are Nikiti, Neos Marmaras, Porto Koufo, Sarti, Sikia, Toroni and Vourvourou, but there are still a lot of villages or settlements that do not lag behind in any way, depending on your preferences, they have some benefits.
-The known locations include the super luxury complex Porto Karas with four hotels, sports and golf courses, 45000 olive trees and 47,50 hectares of vineyards.
+The most important towns or rather larger villages are Nikiti, Neos Marmaras, Porto Koufo, Sarti, Sykia, Toroni and Vourvourou, but there are still a lot of villages or settlements that do not lag behind in any way, depending on your preferences, they have some benefits.
+The known locations include the super luxury complex Porto Karras with four hotels, sports and golf courses, 45000 olive trees and 47,50 hectares of vineyards.

 The most famous and the most important sights are the ancient city and the castle in Agios Athanasios, windmills in Sikia and the church from the 16th century in Nikiti.